logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 Key specifications:

-* Completed Episodes are defined as those Episodes with an Episode End Date less than or equal to the report end date
-* For this report, Episodes must also have an Episode Start Date equal to or greater than the report start date
+* Episodes must have an Episode End Date within the reporting period.
-* Only Episodes with one or more Service Contacts in the reporting period are included in the analysis (referred to as 'active episodes')
+* Episodes must have had one or more Service Contacts not flagged as ‘No Show’
-* Service Contacts flagged as ‘No Show’ are not included for this purpose
-* Measures that have a total score of ‘99’ are invalid and counted as 'no measure'
+* Measures that have a total score of ‘99’ are invalid and counted as ‘no measure’

 .. _category-b: